 Bruce Eckel has kindly provided his book "Thinking in C++, Second Edition" free of charge to on-line readers.
 The book is in beta form and comprises two volumes.
 Volume 1 was completed on January 13, 2000.
 The current version is TIC2V and Volume 1 will be published by Prentice Hall around March 1, 2000.
 Volume 2, last updated on September 20, will be published in late 2000.

 Bruce says, "This is a beta version of the book.
 Some of it is in a very early form.
 You can probably get a pretty good idea which parts are rough, and which ones are supposed to be polished."

 These files have been zipped to force saving to your hard drive.

 These PDFs have full bookmarks, and hyperlinks created using PDF Maker from Bruce's Word97 source files.
-If you would like to download the full RTF source or comment on Bruce's book then you can jump straight to Bruce's site
+If you would like to see more of what Bruce has to offer - then you can visit Bruce's site

 Here's what some readers have said about "Thinking in C++"

 (On Usenet) Unlike most other C++ authors, Eckel has made a career of teaching C++ and Java classes ONLY.
 He's had the benefit of a GREAT deal of novice feedback, and the books reflect that.His books are not just about writing in C++/Java, but understanding the intent of the languages and the mindset that goes with thinking in them.
 Eckel's also the best technical writer I've read since Jeff Duntemann.
 Very clear and easy to read.
 Don't be put off by the apparent large size of his books.
 Either can be read in *less* than 21 days. :-}Randy Crawford, MRJ Technology Solutions, Fairfax VA